Bern in autumn: a slower weekend of cafés, river walks and hills

 Walk across toward the Einstein Museum and then down through the residential neighbourhood just past the bridge.
 The path loops gently back to the old town and feels like you're suddenly walking through a village.

-Climb the Rosengarten for the Best View in the City
+Walk Up to Rosengarten for the Best View Over Bern

 Go for a Long Walk Along the Aare